qdrant/landing_page/qdrant-landing/content/documentation/concepts/storage.md

 )
 ```

-This will create a collection with all vectors immediately stored in mmap storage.
+This will create a collection with all vectors immediately stored in memmap storage.
 This is the recommended way, in case your Qdrant instance operates with fast disks and you are working with large collections.

 - Set up `memmap_threshold_kb` option.
-This option will set the threshold after which the segment will be converted to mmap storage.
+This option will set the threshold after which the segment will be converted to memmap storage.

 There are two ways to do this: